 Agile Project Management

 Agile project management is a great way to use your virtual administrative professionals.
-Following is an example of a spreadsheet that could repre- sent project management for anyone on your team.
-On the left side, you can score the importance of the task, starting at 1,000 and going down so that the highest tasks go to the top and the lowest go to the bottom.
-For each task, you can assign objectives, due dates, the person(s) who will handle it, documentation needed and completion dates.
+Following is an example of a spreadsheet that could represent project management for anyone on your team.
+On the left side, you can score the importance of the task, starting at 1,000 and going down so that the highest tasks go to the top and the lowest goes to the bottom.
+For each task, you can assign objectives, due dates, the person(s) who will handle it, documentation needed, and completion dates.
 These can all be housed in one spot.

 Performance reporting is another role that virtual administrative assistants can assume.
 Here is an example from several years ago of our incoming leads, where they came from, and how many converted across different departments.
 A VP compiled that information and maintained it over time so we could have access to that data.

 There are many different access points VPs can have for this kind of data.
 If you have a phone system, there is a back end for that phone system from which data can be pulled.
 If you have a CRM, there is a back end for that from which you can extract how many leads came in and what the activity looks like.
 If you have some sort of delivery software in which you are running projects, you can pull that data out of the back end.
 If you have financials, you can tie the operations of your business back to those financials.
 These are all examples of performance reporting.
 A VP will have to be given resources to do this; this person won’t be able to jump straight in and know how to do it.
 But once it is set up, and you have introduced the process, your VP will be able to maintain it for you and report back in a consistent format.